-Back in mid-2020 UK in a Changing Europe published a report on the effects of Brexit of UK manufacturing, analysing the picture up to the point of publication and offering thoughts on the likely effects after the end of the transition period.
+Back in mid-2020, UK in a Changing Europe published a report on the effects of Brexit on UK manufacturing, analysing the picture up to the point of publication and offering thoughts on the likely effects after the end of the transition period.

 Over 18 months later, our new report, ‘Manufacturing after Brexit’, offers an updated take on where UK manufacturing stands after Brexit, looking at what has happened since our first report and at issues going forward.